Gobot1234/steam.py/docs/api.rst

     my_rust_instance = steam.Game(252490, 'Rust')
     # this can then be used for trading
     # a game title is not required for this
+    # but it is for setting in game statuses

 Groups
 ~~~~~~~~~~~~~~~